harrisbrionnat/configure-ad/README.md

 <img src="https://imgur.com/l2geFfX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 6. Next, we will set active-directory-client's dns server to active-directory-dc's private IP address.
 On active-directory-client, go to <b>Networking</b>--> <b>Network Settings</b>.
 Click on the virtual nic.
 Go to <b>DNS Servers</b>.
 Then choose 'custom' and type in active-directory-dc's private ip.
 To test, login into active-directory-client and ping active-directory-dc's private ip address.
-Additionally, you can run ipconfig /all to check if the DNS Settings are the domain controller's private ip.
+Make sure to restart active-directory-client from the Azure Portal.
+You can run ipconfig /all to check if the DNS Settings are the domain controller's private ip.
 </p>
 <br />